THE BOERNE HILL COUNTRY MILE EXPERIENCE IS NOT TO BE MISSED.

 There are so many fabulous boutiques, vintage, thrift stores, funky art, coffee shops, art galleries, you name it, it’s there on Main Street, and no two boutiques sell the same thing.
 So everywhere I went, I saw something new.
 Strolling Main Street is truly the best way to see it all.

 I bought the cutest jean dress at 259 Market and wore it on my winery tours the next day.
 Don’t miss the cute garden at A Little Nature Store with benches to rest on and a water foundation to listen to.
-It was such a treat to sit and listen and rest my feet.
+It was such a treat to sit and listen and relax my feet.

 Located inside one of the oldest historic buildings in town is The Dienger Trading Co.
 Their boutique is a darling place to shop for trendy merchandise and clothing for women, men, and babies.
 And while you’re there, enjoy breakfast or lunch in their bistro.